6 Tips to Reduce Laser Powder Bed Fusion Costs

 2. Design Lattices

 A lattice is an interlaced structure of repeated patterns.
 Think of a honeycomb’s hexagons or a bridge’s crisscrossing beams.
 Within L-PBF, lattices are an excellent way to produce strong and lightweight parts.
 Lattices can be used instead of solid volume, resulting in significant cost savings.
 Designing lattices can be automated via CAD programs.
-It is relatively easy to print the structures through additive manufacturing – regardless of their complexity.
+It is relatively easy to print the structures through additive manufacturing – regardless of their complexity – as part of the printing process.

 A solid cube vs. one with lattices